-Find statistics for keyword searches, articles displayed, links chosen, GALILEO logins, and more.
+Find statistics for searches, full text articles, links chosen, GALILEO sessions, and more:

-From September 2011 to September 2012, EBSCO usage data for Searches and Citations increased dramatically as a result of the transition from WebFeat to 360Search for GALILEO’s Federated Search.
+From September 2011 to September 2012, EBSCO usage data for Full Text and Citations increased dramatically as a result of the transition from WebFeat to 360Search for GALILEO’s Federated Search.

-- ABI/Inform Archive, previously combined into Complete is reported separately after July 2011.
+After July 2011, ABI/Inform Archive, previously combined into ABI/Inform Complete, is reported separately.

-- ABI/Inform Dateline was combined with ABI/Inform Complete in January 2011.
+Starting January 2011, ABI/Inform Dateline usage data was combined with ABI/Inform Complete.

-- Full-text usage increased from April 2009 - April 2010 as a result of changes in how EBSCO reports full-text usage via their federated search gateway profile, so full-text usage for this period increased.
+From April 2009 - April 2010 full-text usage data increased as a result of changes in how EBSCO reported full-text usage via their federated search gateway profile, so full-text usage for this period increased.